Common Name: Serbian spruce

 'Nana' is a densely-branched, slow-growing, dwarf evergreen tree with a globose to broad conical form.
 Slow-growing form (3-6" per year) that typically grows 4-8' tall (infrequently to 10') over time.
 Scaly, dark brown bark.
 Short, dense, glossy, dark green needles (to 3/8" long) have white stomatal bands underneath lending a silvery, bicolored effect.
 Egg-shaped cones (to 2" long).

 No serious insect or disease problems.
-Generally susceptible to a number of minor insect problems, the most common of which are aphids.
+Generally susceptible to a number of insect problems, the most common of which are spider mites, aphids, budworms and borers.

 Plant as a specimen or accent.
 Foundation planting, rock garden or borders.